 The first thing I do as a defense attorney is evaluate the case with a keen eye to the facts and the law.
-I’ will look at the statute, I’ll look at the facts, I’ll see where it fits and doesn’t fit, and then I’ll develop a theory of the defense of the case.
-That theory is what is going to guide me.
-I try to decide from the outset what the defense framework is for this case.
+I will look at the statute, I’ll look at the facts, I’ll see where it fits and doesn’t fit, and then I’ll develop a theory of the defense of the case.
+That theory is what is going to guide me in defending you in your case.
 That does not mean making something up.
 Quite the contrary, it means looking at the true facts, looking at the law, and seeing what happened.
 What is it that the police agency says occurred?
 What does the motorist believe occurred?
 Why did it happen?
 Importantly, do the facts fit the law.
 After I have understood the facts and reviewed the law, I will decide the best way to move forward and discuss it with my client.

 You do not want your foundational defense to fail because your attorney did not know what really happened.
 That is why it is important for the motorist to be honest with the attorney.
 If the attorney knows what really happened, they can properly align your defenses with the law and that will guide how the case is directed.
 Most cases – probably nine out of 10 – are resolved by thorough front-end over-preparation, which builds the foundation for an opportunity for a successful negotiation by your defense lawyer.

 About one out of every 10 cases requires a trial.
 This could be because of prior history or it could be the facts of the case and what allegedly occurred was serious.
 In others, the prosecution’s offer is insufficient, declined, and the case set down for trial.
 We are always willing to go to trial if needed, but the negotiation is a significant opportunity to resolve the matter or at least get more information.